 DATA SECURITY RISK

-This security awareness training course (~5 minutes) explains to trainees that humans are the biggest data security risk.
+This short information security training course (~5 minutes) explains to trainees that humans are the biggest data security risk.
 The course discusses how human error can lead to data breaches and how people can avoid common pitfalls and mistakes.

 The course contains a video and 4 quiz questions.
 The questions test on and reinforce lessons in the video.
 The module can stand alone or can be snapped together with other topic segments.

 This information security training course is based on our popular poster below.